 Plenty of space for ROMS now!! xD

-If you have trouble booting from your USB drive after a crash or other issue, your USB filesystem may need to be checked / cleaned / fixed.
+) to all prompts to fix: If you have trouble booting from your USB drive after a crash or other issue, your USB filesystem may need to be checked / cleaned / fixed.
 To workaround the issue, wait until your Pi gives you some error message about the USB drive during startup (gotta let it sit for a good 25 seconds or so), then you can pull out the USB drive and reinsert it.
 This should enable the PrimeStation One USB to continue booting.
-Once you're in, get to a command prompt (F4 to quit EmulationStation), and type the following and answer Yes (should be default for ENTER) to all prompts to fix:
+Once you're in, get to a command prompt (

 sudo e2fsck -f /dev/sda1